Governors Island in New York

 Things to do on Governors Island

 The management board of Governors Island puts together a different program each year, together with contributions from many of New York’s cultural institutions.
-There are often a number of exhibitions, concerts and art and cultural markets.
+There are often several exhibitions, concerts and art and cultural markets.
 The event calendar can be viewed several weeks in advance here.
-You can also play mini golf on the island (with an annually changing course theme), or take a tour about the history, development and future of the island.
+You can also play mini-golf on the island (with an annually changing course theme), or take a tour of the history, development and future of the island.
 This tour takes about an hour.

 Governors Island Walking Tour